dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 date: "2020-06-25"
 cover: "https://res.cloudinary.com/dillionmegida/image/upload/v1593049986/images/blogs_cover/render-props_jgwexm.png"
 pageDescription: "Render Props is an amazing concept used in React to share code and functionality between components.
 In this article, we'll learn why and how to use it"
-pageKeywords: "react, render props, higher order functions, components"
+pageKeywords: "react, render props, higher-order components, components"
 tags: ["react"]
 ---

 Render Props is an amazing concept used in React to share code and functionality between components.

-With this technique, we have a component which houses some codes and functionalities which other components can partake.
+With this technique, we have a component that houses some codes and functionalities which other components can partake.
 The bigger component uses the render prop of the smaller component as a medium to pass some data to the smaller component as well as determine what would be displayed on the UI.

 `render` is the name used for such props, but it could be named anything, including `coffee`.
 The purpose of the prop is to determine what would be rendered on the UI by the bigger component, so any prop (which has to be a function) that does this work is called a render prop.